-Timber extraction: Most families participate in timber extraction during the rainy season July to September.
+Timber extraction: Most families participate in timber extraction during the rainy season, from July to September.
 Ten families rely on timber extraction throughout the year for income (mostly landless villagers).
 About 10 families from neighbouring Taing Kyo participate in timber extraction.
-Ironwood is cut in a distance of 30-60 minutes from the village, for white wood (less expensive, lighter coloured hardwoods as referred to by villagers) up to 3 hours from the village.
+Ironwood is cut at a distance of 30-60 minutes from the village, to obtain white wood (less expensive, lighter coloured hardwood as referred to by villagers) up to three hours from the village.
 Ironwood is becoming rare.
 Trees are usually cut with a DBH (diameter at breast height) of more than 30 cm.
-Fuelwood is collected from around the village for home consumption only, including by some residents of nearby coastal villages.
+Fuelwood is collected by residents of this and nearby coastal viallages for home consumption only.
 Two families from Taing Kyo make charcoal year round near Chaung Tha village, from local wood supplies.

-Wildlife extraction: Fifteen families are snaring wildlife during the rainy season.
-Main target species are Wild Pig and Red Muntjac.
-However, other mammals get trapped as well such as Sun Bear, Gaur, macaques, and Slow Loris.
-Hunters also reported regular snaring of an unidentified black cat with curled tail.
+Wildlife extraction: Fifteen families snare wildlife during the rainy season.
+The main target species are wild pig and red muntjac.
+However, other mammals such as sun bears, gaurs, macaques, and slow lorises get trapped as well.
+Hunters also report regular snaring of binturong (Arctictis binturong).
 The animal's Burmese name, Kyaung Myee Kauk means, literally, "cat with curly/curled tail".
-In the past also Sambar Deer were snared regularly, while now hunters rarely trap them.
-Hunters now only snare 50% of the Wild Pigs and Red Muntjac in comparison to 5 years ago.
-Two families hunt pangolins with dogs and one hunter from Taing Kyo village uses an air gun for hunting birds (Fig. 10).
+According to informants, the animal is snared about three times per year.
+In the past sambar deer were also snared regularly, while hunters rarely trap them now.
+Hunters today snare only 50% of the wild pigs and red muntjac in comparison to five years ago.
+Two families hunt pangolins with dogs and one hunter from Taing Kyo village uses an air gun to hunt birds (Fig. 10).
 Few people (5-10) have crossbows.
-They hunt Red Muntjac, Phayre's Leaf Monkey and macaques.
+They hunt red muntjacs, Phayre's leaf monkeys and macaques.
 No shotguns are used in Chaung Tha and Taing Kyo villages.

 Fig. 10.
-Asian Fairy Bluebird (Irena puella) hunted by airgun in the forest above Chaung Tha village, 29 Nov 2008.
-Photo: Frank Momberg.
+An Asian Fairy Bluebird (Irena puella) hunted by airgun in the forest above Chaung Tha village, 29 Nov.
+2008.
+Photo: Frank Momberg. - Dieser Elfenblauvogel (Irena puella) wurde am 29.
+November 2008 von einem Jäger mit einem Luftgewehr im Wald oberhalb des Dorfes Chaung Tha erlegt.

-Non-timber forest product collection: Most important NTFPs are bamboo poles, with 5-6 families harvesting poles full time for sale to Taing Kyo for house construction and for fish drying racks.
+Non-timber forest product collection: The most important NTFPs are bamboo poles, with 5-6 families harvesting poles full time for sale to Taing Kyo for house construction and for fish drying racks.
 Most villagers collect bamboo shoots during the rainy season and sell to the neighbouring coastal village of Taing Kyo.
 Other forest products for sale are medicinal plants (Pyin U, Paung Ma Ya Za), and mushrooms and firewood for local consumption.
 We asked village leaders to rank the economic importance of forest products.
 Results were as follows: 1.
 Timber, 2.
 Bamboo poles, 3.
 Wildlife, 4.
 Bamboo shoots, 5.
 Medicinal plants, 6.
 Rattan.